top of page

 Breeds at risk of developing this condition: weenie dogs, bulldogs, basset hounds, pugs, and etc.

-The series of events in discal change
+The series of events in disc disease

 If your dog has a disc problem, things generally happen according to the size of nerve tracts.
 Large tracts are affected first, then small.
 If you suspect your dog might has a disc problem, these are the series of events things will occur.
-(If in recovery, this list backwards is the order in which things will come back.)

-2. Your animal will start to lose organ function AKA they cannot control their urine or feces.
-They will become incontinent and will be unaware of their bowel movements due to cord compression.
+Most often, they will lose their ability to control their urine or feces.
+They will become incontinent and will be unaware of their bowel movements due to not being able to feel the urge to go.

-3. Your animal will lose all sense of pain AKA they won't have reflexes, won't feel their toes when you pinch them, will have no sense of temperature, and won't consciously be aware of how to control their limbs and/or tail.
+They won't feel their toes when you pinch them, will have no sense of temperature, and won't be able to control their limbs and/or tail.
 (If you dog is here, the problem is 95% likely surgical.)

 Prevention: